chef-boneyard/chef-dk/README.md

 * [Delivery CLI][]
 * [Push Jobs Client][]

-This repository contains the code for the `chef` command.
+This repository contains the code for the `chef` and other operating system commands.
 The full package is built with omnibus.
 Project and component build definitions are in the omnibus directory in this repository.

+# Warning
+Using this DK can and will break other builds on your system.
+In particular *you* must take care about where the chef-dk installed commands resides in *your* PATH.
+If you rely on `chef shell-init` you should accept that the chef-dk will break other build systems (please see Isses #313 and here #682 among other issues reported to other projects).
+Some of the system commands that chef-dk installs are:
+- clear
+- lintool
+- tput
+- xz,
+- xml2-config
+- xslt-config

 ## Installation